 The three earliest novels in the series are the very epitome of American Cold War Sci-Fi.
-At times endearing, at time cringe-worthy, fully rounded human characters and motivations are rare: most are stereotypes, cardboard cut-outs, with dialogue that is sometimes embarrassingly old fashioned, filled with antiquated views about politics, economics and gender.
-Yet the books themselves do work as pieces of fiction, as literary pieces of an overall story arc.
-Asimov is sufficiently gifted and imaginative to create a pleasingly believable future for us to explore, with a sort of now retro-chic feel to it.
+At times endearing, at times cringe-worthy, fully rounded human characters and motivations are rare.
+Most are stereotypes, cardboard cut-outs, with dialogue that is sometimes embarrassingly old fashioned, filled with antiquated views about politics, economics and gender.
+Yet the books themselves do work as pieces of fiction, as pieces of an overall narrative arc.
+Asimov is sufficiently gifted and imaginative to create a pleasingly believable future for us to explore, with a sort of retro-chic feel to it.
 While things like ‘Space Navies’ and ‘Ships of the Line’ should jar they in fact add a quaint charm to the whole thing, bygone ideas of a bygone age of Sci-Fi (though of course some modern Sci-Fi writers still use those terms or similarly anachronistic phrases when they should know better).
-Likewise the use of ‘introductions’ to each chapter (which in part inspired Frank Herbert in his later Dune series) while a trick devise with long routes in the SF and Fantasy genres still manages to add greatly to the air of verisimilitude and the overall sense of ‘historicalness’ about the story.
-And unlike many others, Asimov’s ‘introductions’ are in fact an important component of the narrative, the Encyclopaedia Galactica, the sum of all human knowledge which was at one time to serve as the bedrock of a reborn Galactic Empire.
-It has had as many imitators in the Sci-Fi genre, from writers as diverse as Gordon R. Dickson to Douglas Adams, and is a lasting testament to Isaac Asimov’s influence.
-Despite all the limitations of the Foundation books the reader is carried along and is willing to turn the pages – and keep turning.
+Likewise the use of ‘introductions’ to each chapter (which in part inspired Frank Herbert in his later Dune books) while a trick device with long roots in the SF and Fantasy field still manages to add greatly to the air of verisimilitude and the overall sense of ‘historicalness’ about the story.
+Unlike many others Asimov’s ‘introductions’ are in fact an important component of the narrative, the Encyclopaedia Galactica; the sum of all human knowledge which was at one time to serve as the bedrock of a reborn Galactic Empire.
+It has had as many imitators in the Sci-Fi genre, from authors as diverse as Gordon R. Dickson to Douglas Adams, and is a lasting testament to Isaac Asimov’s influence.
+Despite all the limitations of the Foundation saga the reader is carried along in page-turning anticipation.